crossplane/crossplane/design/one-pager-ignore-changes.md

 | ObserveOnly      | Orphan         | ["Observe"]                                       |

-As this will be a breaking change, if users want to keep the old `managementPolicy` behaviour, we suggest pausing the reconciliation of the MR, upgrading Crossplane, and then updating the `managementPolicy` to the desired value before unpausing the reconciliation.
+As this will be a breaking change, if users want to keep the old `managementPolicies` behaviour, we suggest pausing the reconciliation of the MR, upgrading Crossplane, and then updating the `managementPolicies` to the desired value before unpausing the reconciliation.

 In reality this is only needed for the `ObserveOnly` and